Village Hotel Portsmouth – A Review

 Village Hotel Portsmouth offers a shopping weekend package which includes a two-night stay, dinner on your first night, breakfast on both days and taxis to and from Gunwharf Quays!

-Just to top it off you also get a 10% off shopping voucher for many of the stores there!
-This break is from £140 for 2.
+Just to top it off, you also get a 10% off shopping voucher for many of the stores there!
+This break was from £140 for 2 at the time we visited.

-Whilst in some ways it was a working weekend away for me I didn’t make use of the business facilities but I did take a look.
-There is a dedicated V works workspace area with a bar with free tea and coffee.
+Whilst in some ways it was a working weekend away for me, I didn’t make use of the business facilities, but I did take a look.
+There is a dedicated V Works workspace area with a bar with free tea and a coffee machine.
+If you need to arrange anything there, they have meeting rooms and hotel deals that include that for a number of delegates.

 The area is quiet, and cool and has plenty of charging ports and sockets.
 Perfect for anyone working away from home.
-Obviously, Starbucks would be an alternative space to sit and work, though not as quiet.
+Obviously, Starbucks or the Village pub and grill would be alternative spaces to sit and work, though not as quiet.

 Other events at Village Hotel Portsmouth

 We have no intention of getting married and certainly not miles away in Portsmouth.
-I did enquire though out of interest.
-Packages start at around £2700 so pretty reasonable I think.
+I did enquire, though, out of interest, and prices are very comparable to other hotels in the Portsmouth area.

-The hotel also offers a variety of other events like tribute nights and Christmas parties which all looked great.
+The hotel also offers a variety of other events like tribute nights, party nights throughout the year and Christmas parties, which all looked great.
+With everything under one roof, they would be a great place to have a work Christmas do and all be able to drink and stay over!

 The hotel was really easy to find on the outskirts of Portsmouth, situated in the Lakeside North Harbour Business Park.

 Portsmouth is a city with such a history.
-We didn’t get to do much but are already planning to go back soon.
+We didn’t get to do much, but we are already planning to go back soon.

-The Spinnaker Tower looks amazing but I am rubbish with heights so no way was I going up there.
+The Spinnaker Tower looks fantastic, but I am rubbish with height,s so no way was I going up there.

 The hotel is also perfect for an overnight stay if you’re travelling overseas.
 It’s just 19 miles from Southampton Airport.

-We absolutely loved the hotel and will definitely be returning.
-It is great value for money with standard rooms for £31 room only and club rooms for £51, room only at the time of our stay.
+We absolutely loved the Village Hotel Portsmouth and will definitely be returning.
+It is great value for money with standard rooms for £31 room only and club rooms for £51, room only, at the time of our stay.

-The facilities were second to none and the whole hotel was clean and well-maintained throughout.
-Ben loved having his own room and we were relaxed knowing it was interconnected and he was safe.
+The facilities were second to none, and the whole hotel was clean and well-maintained throughout.
+Ben loved having his own room, and we were relaxed knowing it was interconnected and he was safe.
+The wi-fi was good and fast, the booking in process easy and in general it was a lovely stay.

-If you are looking for a city break then I would definitely recommend the Village Hotel chain and particularly the Portsmouth hotel.
+If you are looking for a city break or for hotels in Portsmouth specifically, then I would definitely recommend the Village Hotel chain and particularly the Portsmouth hotel.

 I love the modern style in the rooms!
 And the food looks good, too.
 Something that our family would enjoy! 🙂